collinhover/threeoctree/README.md

 *Copyright (C) 2012 [Collin Hover](http://collinhover.com/)*
 *Based on Dynamic Octree by [Piko3D](http://www.piko3d.com/) and Octree by [Marek Pawlowski](pawlowski.it)*
-*For full license and information, see [LICENSE](https://collinhover.github.com/threeoctree/LICENSE) and [COPYING](https://collinhover.github.com/threeoctree/COPYING).*
+*For full license and information, see [LICENSE](https://collinhover.github.com/threeoctree/LICENSE).*